-The Type value, associated with the Content Stream to be encrypted, is XORed with the least significant 8-bits of r{iv} .
-Type value is associated with the STREAM_ID corresponding to a Content Stream as explained in Section 4.2.12. inputCtr is a 64-bit counter.
-It is initialized to zero when HDCP Encryption is enabled for the first time during the HDCP Session i.e. immediately after SKE and must not be reset at any other time.
+inputCtr is initialized to zero when HDCP Encryption is enabled for the first time during the HDCP Session immediately after SKE.
+FrameNumber must not be reset at any other time.
+DataNumber is reset to 0 at every VSYNC edge.
 HDCP Encryption of data symbols begins with an inputCtr value of zero.